TickTeam/guide-tt/how_to_upgrade_to_pro.md

 3. Click "Premium Account" in the left panel.

-4. Click “Upgrade to PREMIUM”.
+4. Click "Upgrade to PREMIUM".

 5. Choose a monthly or annual subscription to complete your payment via Paypal.

-You can also subscribe to TickTick Premium on your mobile app via “Google Wallet” or “iTunes”, according to your device.
+You can also subscribe to TickTick Premium on your mobile app via "Google Wallet" or "iTunes", according to your device.

 <br />